Tutoriels Backend

 We will install it with npm the node.js manager

-You can install a specific version of angular or install the latest available by default.
+You can install a specific version of Angular or install the latest available by default.

-# Installation of angular-cli latest version available
+# Installing angular-cli latest version available

 npm install -g @angular/cli